bclynch/decorasaurus/README.md

 ## Todos
+- Map Generator
+    - Figure out how to save image - check
     - Work on overlay engine / component
 - Fusion Remix
     - Psuedo Flow:
         - User selects / uploads an image and crops it.